 * The only exception to this rule is when the talk is about a seminal paper (not book) in the field, typically a paper authored by someone else rather than the speaker him/herself.
 In this case, your paper report must be about the specific seminal paper being presented.
 The abstract of the talk, as published in the schedule, typically makes it clear when the talk is about a specific, seminal paper (not book).

 The goal of the paper reports is to allow students to become familiar with the topic of the presentation prior to the presentation.
 This will enable them to better understand the talk and will give them time to formulate questions.
 Students are encouraged to discuss a given paper with other students in the course for better understanding of the paper content; each student, however, is required to write an independent paper report.

 Each paper report will receive a grade of 0 or 1.
 You must receive a grade of 1 on the paper report to receive credit for it towards the 6 required reports.

-The paper report should be prepared using using a word processing system and be roughly 2 pages (single-spaced, at most 11 point font) in length.
-It must include the clearly labeled sections listed below:
+The paper report should be prepared using using a word processing system and be roughly 2 pages in length (single-spaced, at most 11 point font, or about 1,000-1,200 words) .
+It must include clearly labeled sections, as listed below:

 - Paper Bibliography Information: title, author(s), where and when published, pages, year, etc. This should be presented as a it would be in the list of references at the end of the paper.
 (Remember, select a paper satisfying the requirements listed above.)